 |Budget: $65 million||Financed by: Stratus Film Co.; Equity Pictures|

 |Domestic Gross: $34,639,939||Overseas Gross: $43,304,786|

 Hostage was originally in development at MGM, when they scooped up the book rights in April 2001 for high six-figures against $1.5 million, for Bruce Willis to star.
-MGM had landed Willis for two pictures and had other projects in development for the star, but after two costly Bruce Willis flops, Bandits and Hart’s War they put Hostage into turnaround in 2002.
-Joe Roth’s Revolution Studios picked it up from MGM and then dropped it and Hostage finally landed at the Bob Yari owned Stratus Film Co.
+MGM had landed Willis for two pictures and had other projects in development for him, but after two costly Bruce Willis flops, Bandits and Hart’s War they put Hostage into turnaround in 2002.
+Joe Roth’s Revolution Studios picked it up from MGM and then dropped it (Revolution & Willis did end up collaborating on the mega-flop Tears of the Sun) and Hostage finally landed at the Bob Yari owned Stratus Film Co.

 Stratus financed Hostage for $65 million and the German film fund Equity Pictures also contributed some capital to the production.
 Harvey Weinstein took US distribution rights at Miramax when the film was still in production, after he saw 40 minutes of footage.
 The Bob Yari owned Syndicate Films Intl. also sold international rights to distributors, which would help limit their exposure to the budget.